-*Number of reads that did not map to the human reference
+*Number of reads that did not map to the hg19 human reference

 Supplementary Table S3.
 Summary of GATK PathSeq results on the HeLa library and patient SGCX-NOR-030 mRNA and WGS samples.
 Read counts at each stage of the pipeline and performance benchmarks are given.
+Note that the SGCX-NOR-030 libraries were previously aligned to the hg19 reference and were pre-filtered prior to running GATK PathSeq, which realigned the reads to hg38 for host read subtraction.